Graph Mixture Density Networks: Experiments

-\paragraph{Datasets.} We simulated the stochastic SIR model on Barabasi-Albert graphs of size 100 (BA-100), generating 100 random graphs for different connectivity values (2, 5, 10 and 20).
+\paragraph{Datasets.} We simulated the well-known stochastic SIR epidemiological model on Barabasi-Albert graphs of size 100 (BA-100), generating 100 random graphs for different connectivity values (2, 5, 10 and 20).
 Borrowing ideas from \citet{davis_use_2020}, for each configuration, we run 100 simulations for each different initial infection probability (1\%, 5\%, 10\%) sampling the infectivity parameter $\beta$ from $[0, 1]$ and the recovery parameter $\gamma$ from $[0.1, 1]$.
-The total number of simulations in each dataset is 120.000, and the goal is to predict the distribution of the total infected cases at the end of a simulation.
-We repeated the process for Erdos-Renyi graphs (ER-100), this time with connectivity parameters 0.01, 0.05, 0.1 and 0.2.
-Node features consists of $\beta$, $\gamma$, their ratio $R0=\beta/\gamma$, a constant value $1$, and a binary value that indicates whether that node is infected or not at the beginning of the simulation.
-The latter is possibly the most important feature, as it lets the model learn how the disease could spread given the network structure.
-An example of simulation results is summarized in Figure \ref{fig:distribution-infected}.
+We also carry out simulations for Erdos-Renyi graphs (ER-100), this time with connectivity parameters 0.01, 0.05, 0.1, and 0.2.
+The resulting total number of simulations (\ie samples) in each dataset is 120.000, and the goal is to predict the distribution of the total infected cases at the end of a simulation.
+Node features consist of $\beta$, $\gamma$, their ratio $R0=\beta/\gamma$, a constant value $1$, and a binary value that indicates whether that node is infected or not at the beginning of the simulation.
+Moreover, to test the transfer learning capabilities of GMDN on graphs with different structural properties (according to the chosen random graph model), we constructed six additional simulation datasets where graphs have different sizes, \ie from 50 to 500.
+An example of simulation results is summarized in Figure \ref{fig:distribution-infected}; we observe that the outcome distribution of repeated simulations on a single graph leads to a multimodal distribution, in accord with \cite{opuszko_impact_2013}.
+Therefore, in principle, being able to accurately and efficiently predict the outcome distribution of a (possibly complex) epidemiological model can significantly impact the preparations for an incumbent sanitary emergency.

-For the structure reconstruction experiments, we use the Cora and Pubmed datasets \cite{yang_revisiting_2016}, which consist of a single undirected graph of citation documents that are linked together if one cites the other.